Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-Please use the links below to view full route information including descriptions, elevation profiles, interactive maps and GPS downloads.
+Use the links to view full route information including elevation profiles, interactive maps and GPS downloads.

 You can also view an overview map of all the routes in the using the Sussex Walk Map>>

 |1066 Country Walk||31 miles (50 km)||Follow in the steps of William the Conqueror on this historic walk through the Sussex countryside which commemorates the famous battle in 1066.
 View Full Details>>|

 |Ardingly Reservoir||5 miles (8 km)||This 198 acre reservoir and nature reserve has a lovely waterside walking path ideal for an easy stroll.
-The walk starts at the parking lot at the southern end of the reservoir and take you around the perimeter to the village of Balcombe before returning to the start point.
+The walk starts at the parking lot at the southern end of the reservoir and take you along the eastern side of the water to the village of Balcombe before returning to the start point.
 As a nature reserve you will pass through a variety of habitats including wetland, reedbed, deciduous woodland, hazel coppice and haymeadow.
 Look out for Great crested grebe and kingfishers as you make your way round the reservoir.|